MCEngine-DLC/.github/profile/README.md

 ## 🔄 Dynamic Loading

-The core MCEngine plugin will detect and load this DLC automatically if it implements the interface `IMCEngine{project name}DLC`.
+The core MCEngine plugin will detect and load this DLC automatically if it implements the interface `IMCEngineDLC`.

 ---